« State-specific resources California

 Assessors’ websites in California counties

-It is a document that contractors, subcontractors, suppliers, and equipment lessors must serve within 20 days of first providing labor, services, equipment, or materials to preserve their lien or bond claim rights.
+It is the notice most claimants serve within 20 days of first furnishing to preserve lien or bond claim rights.

 Who must receive the Preliminary Notice?